Salif Lebouath

-Salif Lebouath (born 14 November 2001) is a French professional footballer who plays as a winger for the French football club, Pau FC.
+Salif Lebouath (born 14 November 2001) is a French professional footballer who plays as a winger for club Valenciennes.

 Club career

 Born in Toulouse, Lebouath grew up in the surrounding region and began his youth career with FC Quint-Fonsegrives in 2008.
 He joined SC Balma the following year, then moved to Toulouse Fontaines Club in 2014.
 After the club became Toulouse Métropole FC in 2016, he remained until 2018, when he signed for US Colomiers.

 At Colomiers, Lebouath progressed through the youth and reserve sides before earning appearances with the first team.

 In July 2024, he joined Pau FC on a free transfer.
 Included in the pre-season squad, he spent his first year in Béarn playing exclusively for Pau FC B in the Championnat National 3.

 He made his Ligue 2 debut for Pau FC on 9 August 2025, starting in a 2–0 home win over FC Annecy.